jholovacs/varsub/README.md

 Your only option for these types of systems is to either include environment-specific settings in the yml file itself (things like production database credentials and other unmentionables), or script out some way of capturing a secure parameter in the devops system of your choice and manually replacing the value in the settings file.
 I really didn't like either option.

+I went on StackOverflow (see [here](https://stackoverflow.com/questions/67102464/how-to-perform-a-variable-substitution-for-an-appsettings-json-file-in-aws-coded)) in the hopes of someone being able to explain to me what other people were doing.
+My question was not well-received.

 So, I built a simple tool that would allow for simple variable substitution in a JSON file, based upon that secure parameter store.

 # To Install